 Most difficult things to adjust to?

 The security situation is up and down.
 For now it is calm in Abuja, but there have been terrorist attacks by the separatist group Boko Haram that have claimed the lives of scores of people in the Federal Capital Territory where we live.

 The unstable electricity flow can be a bummer at times.
 A good generator can get you through that but it is not ideal.

-What is your social life like in Nigeria?
+What is your social life there?

-For me I stay extremely busy with work and reserve most of my time outside of that for the family.
-In addition to Nigeria I travel throughout west Africa so I don’t control as much of my time as I once did.
+For me, I stay extremely busy with work and reserve most of my time outside of that for the family.
+In addition to Nigeria, I travel throughout west Africa.
+So, I don’t control as much of my time as I once did.
 I make the most of that situation though.

 My wife and son love it here and stay busy with an ever growing circle of friends.
 Their happiness makes me happy.

 Can you share a few details on the cost of living in the community that you live in?